-Overexploitation of natural resources and the environment during urban development has led to numerous environmental challenges in cities.
-Most cities face environmental problems such as frequent flooding, runoff pollution, waste of rainwater, and ecological damage as a result of urbanization because traditional urban construction has disrupted the natural cycle of rainfall.
-Rapid urbanization, unplanned urban development, and recent climate changes have had detrimental effects on human settlements and the environment.
-Consequently, adoption environmental of technologies to achieve a balance between environmental protection and mitigation of the adverse impacts of development has gained significant global importance in creating sustainable societies.
+had detrimental effects on human settlements and the environment.
+Consequently, adoption of environmental technologies to achieve a balance between environmental protection and mitigation of the adverse impacts of development has gained significant global importance in creating sustainable societies.

-An Integrated Urban Water Management strategy, called sponge city, has been developed to address the aforementioned issues in urban development.
-The sponge city model involves the comprehensive improvement of urban water resources and the water environment in urban areas.
+An Integrated Urban Water Management strategy, called sponge city, has been developed to address the aforementioned issues in urban development The sponge city model involves the comprehensive improvement of urban water resources and the water environment in urban areas.
 In response to water challenges and environmental degradation, the concept of the sponge city initially proposed in China holds promise in addressing environmental issues, enhancing human well-being, fostering growth and development, and achieving sustainability within communities.
-It emphasizes the integration of environmental considerations into all physical structures within urban spaces, aiming to harmonize city development with the natural environment and advance the principle of sustainability by aligning human and ecological processes in urban settings.
+The sponge city emphasizes the integration of environmental considerations into all physical structures within urban spaces, aiming to harmonize city development with the natural environment and advance the principle of sustainability by aligning human and ecological processes in urban settings.
 China's sponge city initiatives demonstrate an alternative strategy to tackle water shortage and flooding issues faced by many cities today under a changing climate.
-By integrating nature's green infrastructure into urban storm water management systems, the sponge city model utilizes nature's own capacity in absorbing, storing, and purifying rainwater infiltrates and runoffs, offering a more holistic and resilient approach to manage runoffs, and water resources pollution in environments when compared with traditional pipe channel drainage systems, the 'gray infrastructure'.
+By integrating nature's green infrastructure into urban storm water management systems, the sponge city model utilizes nature's own capacity in absorbing, storing, and purifying rainwater infiltrates and runoffs, offering a more holistic and resilient approach to manage runoffs, pollution and water resources in urban environments when compared with traditional pipe and channel drainage systems, the 'gray infrastructure'.
 In many countries and regions, including China and India, the latter has been challenged by extreme rainfall events and floods in recent years.
-It also restores the ecological functions of the urban natural environment by storing and purifying runoffs while improving its landscape and aesthetics.
+The sponge city also restores the ecological functions of the urban natural environment by storing and purifying runoffs while improving its landscape and aesthetics.
 Like other low-impact development concepts, the sponge city model offers a smart and sustainable approach by integrating the power of nature in the urban water cycle, instead of relying solely on engineering systems and gray infrastructure.